We all know that pattern glass was made in goblets, table sets, etc.

 HERE.

-While we're getting creative, here are a couple of very unique 100 year old
+While we're getting creative, here is a very unique 100 year old

-"Chip 'n Dip" sets for your entertaining, Victorian style.
+"Chip 'n Dip" set for your entertaining, Victorian style.

-The Daisy & Button blue set is going to fit better on Game Day.
+This Daisy & Button blue set is going to fit on Game Day.

 It has a number of nics around the top edges which, when